saumitrasapre/MyHome/README.md

 ### Installation

-MyHome simply requires Android Studio 3.0+ and Java JDK 1.8+ to run on your computer.
+Requires Android Studio 3.0+ and Java JDK 1.8+ to run.

 ### Screenshots